Create pop-ups that perform in ArcGIS Online

 The expression assigning hex codes to megawatt ranges, where it sits within the source code, and how it’s displayed within the pop-up window.

-There’s lots more HTML you can use for behind the scenes, like trialing font families.
+There’s lots more HTML you can use for behind the scenes, like trialling font families.
 Just keep in mind that it must be supported by the ArcGIS framework.
 If it isn’t, the code you write will be scrubbed before saving.
 So, unless it’s spring cleaning, check before your code disappears.
 Or, try this workaround.

 Resources